 Asymmetry of the breast volume, shape or areolas

-Revision breast implant surgery is challenging, but my extensive experience with these types of cases has been particularly satisfying for me.
+Revision breast implant surgery corrects the results of a previous breast augmentation.
+While these procedures are complex and challenging, my extensive experience with these types of cases has been particularly satisfying for me.
 Patient desires vary greatly and the best way to understand your options is in a consultation with me.
-In general, there are several common procedures that I use for revision breast surgeries.
-These include: implant capsule opening or removal, implant capsule repositioning, breast lift, changing implant type or proportions, areola surgery.
+In general, there are several common procedures that I use for revision breast surgeries, which include: implant capsule opening or removal, implant capsule repositioning, breast lift, changing implant type or proportions, areola surgery.

 Educated at some of the most elite institutions in the country, Dr. David Stoker uses his highly advanced knowledge to ensure that each patient achieves beautiful, harmonious results — whether it's through a simple non-surgical procedure or a more advanced surgical transformation.
 Learn more about his unique credentials and his approach to plastic surgery.